benwr/zebra/README.md

 ### Cryptography

-Zebra's ring signature implementation is based on the algorithm presented in the book [Zero to Monero: Second Edition](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf).
+ZebraSign's ring signature implementation is based on the algorithm presented in the book [Zero to Monero: Second Edition](https://www.getmonero.org/library/Zero-to-Monero-2-0-0.pdf).
 We use the [Ristretto group](https://ristretto.group/) as our prime order